 Is It Ho Chi Minh City or Saigon?

 Saigon, or Sài Gòn in Vietnamese, was merged with the surrounding province in 1976 and renamed Ho Chi Minh City to celebrate the reunification of north and south at the end of the Vietnam War.
-The name comes from the communist revolutionary leader credited with uniting the country.
+The city's namesake comes from Ho Chi Minh, the communist revolutionary leader who is credited with uniting the country.

-Although Ho Chi Minh City (often shortened to HCMC, HCM, or HCMc in writing) is the new official name of the city, Saigon is still used daily by many Vietnamese — particularly in the south.
-Despite official mandates, the label "Saigon" is shorter and is used more often in daily speech.
+Although Ho Chi Minh City (often shortened to HCMC or HCM in writing) has been the official name of the city since 1976, the old name "Saigon" is still used daily by many Vietnamese — particularly in the south.
+"Saigon" simply has less syllables and is used more often in daily speech.
+On the other hand, official documents nearly always refer to Vietnam's most populous city as Ho Chi Minh City.

-The newest generation of Vietnamese youth growing up under the current government tends to use "Ho Chi Minh City" more often.
-Their teachers and textbooks are careful to use only the new name.
+The newest generation of Vietnamese youth growing up under the current government tends to use "Ho Chi Minh City" slightly more often.
+Their teachers and textbooks use the new name more often.

-As if not confusing enough, sometimes both names for the city can be correct!
-Southern Vietnamese people living in the suburbs of the city often refer to their area as part of Ho Chi Minh City, while Saigon is used in reference to the urban heart and areas such as Pham Ngu Lao around District 1.
+Southern Vietnamese people living in the suburbs of the city often refer to their area as part of Ho Chi Minh City.

-Again, age and background are often considerations for which term is used.
+Again, age and background often influence which name is chosen.
 Younger people growing up in other parts of Vietnam may prefer to say "Ho Chi Minh City" while residents of the city still use "Saigon" in all but formal or governmental settings.
+The Vietnamese diaspora living abroad more often say Saigon.

 Considerations for Saying Saigon